batorlancs/chessy/README.md

 For this project I only used Java with Java GUI to create the design, and structure.

 JAR executable file can be found at: out/artifacts/chessy_jar folder.
+The source code can be found at: src/com/company folder.

 <b>Here are some screenshots of the game:</b>